Managing DNS with DNSControl

 );TLSA Records

-Associate TLS certificates with domain names:
+Associate TLS certificates with domain names for DANE:

 D("example.com", REG_NONE, DnsProvider(DSP_DNSCALE),